massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/header-contact.md

 - [@organisms/by-author/sidebar-contact](/?p=organisms-sidebar-contact)

 ## Notes:
+- The address needs to be able to accept a single element and not just an address with multiple fields.
-- This is similar to the [@molecules/contact-us](/?p=organisms-contact-us) but different in several key areas.
-This may be refactored to one set of contact templates.
+- This is similar to the [@molecules/contact-us](/?p=organisms-contact-us) but has a different set of classes and allows for the address.
 - `{{ accordion }}, {{ accordionParent }}, {{ accordionContent }}` are a set of local twig variables which is set in the molecule if phone, online and fax is set.

 ### Required Variables